ON-TIME DELIVERY THROUGH VISUAL MANAGEMENT

 - Engineering on schedule to achieve milestones that had previously slipped by up to 6 months from original baseline

-- Improved communication between Chinese and Australian delivery partners overcoming the language barrier
+- Improved communication between international and Australian delivery partners overcoming the language barrier

 - Standard planning, reporting and issue management formats in use across all functions streamlining communications and simplifying project management process